 How new Rules are developed for Therapeutic Goods?

 The comments received from the stakeholders and public are tabulated against the relevant clauses of the draft legislation.
-These comments are carefully reviewed, evaluated and considers for preparation of the final draft.
-These comments and the final draft are presented before the DRAP Authority in its meeting.
+These comments are carefully reviewed, evaluated, and considered for preparation of the final draft.
+These comments and the final draft are presented before the DRAP Authority’s meeting.
 The DRAP Authority finalizes the draft and forwards the recommendation to M/o.NHS, R&C for onward approval from Federal Government.
-M/o.NHS, R&C also forwards the draft legislation to the the Law & Justice Division.
+M/o.NHS, R&C also forwards the draft legislation to the Law & Justice Division.
 These recommendations are then placed before the Cabinet Committee for Disposal of Legislative Cases (CCLC) and Federal Government for approval.
-After approval from Federal Government, the DRAP issues notification for publication in the Official Gazette of Pakistan in the form of SRO.
+After approval from Federal Government, the DRAP issues a notification for publication in the Official Gazette of Pakistan in the form of an SRO.
 The newly promulgated rules are also published on the official website of DRAP.

 How DRAP develops Guidelines?

-Draft Guidelines involving external stakeholders are also uploaded on the official website of DRAP for open consultation to seek comments from stakeholders and public.
+Draft Guidelines involving external stakeholders are also uploaded on the official website of DRAP for open consultation to seek comments from stakeholders and the public.
 The received comments are carefully reviewed and considered in the preparation of the final draft by the concerned Divisional head / Board / Committee, or the related Division.
-The final draft is then processed for the approval of DRAP Authority or the CEO, DRAP along with tabulated comments received from stakeholders.
-Final approved Guidelines involving external stakeholders, are uploaded on the official website of DRAP.
+The final draft is then processed for the approval of the DRAP Authority or the CEO, DRAP along with tabulated comments received from stakeholders.
+Final approved Guidelines involving external stakeholders are uploaded on the official website of DRAP.